How to limit bandwidth with Nginx

 Setting timeout in URLSession

-I was doing a simulation test of bandwidth limiting and noticed that I had made a mistake in setting a timeout when communicating from a client macOS app.
+I was doing a simulation test of bandwidth limiting.
+I noticed that I had made a mistake in setting a timeout when communicating from a client macOS app.

 Two types of timeout